Well, okay. I’ll admit it, I still haven’t been able to work myself up to doing a full reread of DHs.

 So now we have a cold-blooded snake staking out a graveyard, in the snow, until someone just happens to show up to visit the Potters’ grave, and hurrying home to put on her Bathilda disguise and hobble out to intercept the visitors at the Potter house.
 What if they had gone to the house first?

-For that matter; unless Tom realizes that Potter is hunting for his Horcruxes — and Rowing is insistent that he didn’t until after the Gringotts heist, why should he assume that Potter is going to be anywhere hear Godric’s Hollow at all?
+For that matter; unless Tom realizes that Potter is hunting for his Horcruxes — and Rowing is insistent that he didn’t suspect that until after the Gringotts heist, why should he assume that Potter is going to be anywhere hear Godric’s Hollow at all?
 Just out of pure sentiment?

 For that matter, if Potter is serious about hunting Horcruxes, then yes, a trip to Godric’s Hollow should be on the agenda.
 Albus claimed that Tom had intended to create one from Harry’s death.
-Oughtn’t they to check to be sure?
+Oughtn’t they to check that to be sure?

 But they made NO determined effort to get into the house and look for a Horcrux, or anything suspected to have been used to create one from.
 Shouldn’t they have gone back later, maybe before the Gringotts heist to be absolutely certain?
 Or sent someone from the Order?
 They might have at least told Bill and Fleur.